 Citrix may be on the verge of adding another management tool to its desktop virtualization portfolio to help IT pros manage virtual desktop layers.
-Meanwhile, Microsoft seems poised to update Roaming Profiles
+Meanwhile, Microsoft seems poised to update Roaming Profiles with some type of profile management tool.

 Neither company is talking, of course, but Citrix Systems Inc.'s XenDesktop customers and integrators expect Citrix to improve its profile management capabilities, either through internal development or by acquisition.
 Its current profile management tool in XenDesktop, the Sepago-based User Profile Manager, is outdated.